-Update: MBTA service to South Attleboro Station was suspended as of February 2021 due to the structural condition of the pedestrian bridge; service will remain suspended until the station is fully renovated.
-The demolition of the pedestrian bridge was completed in October 2023.
+Update: MBTA service to South Attleboro Station was suspended as of February 2021 due to the structural condition of the pedestrian bridge.
+In April 2024, limited inbound and outbound service resumed with both directions of train travel leveraging the platform closest to the parking lot (making it unnecessary to cross the tracks).
 The design for the full station upgrade is complete and the MBTA continues to seek construction funding.